 - a.
 Those who serve on the College Committee are charged with the responsibility for recommendations and decisions which in their judgment best serve the long-range interests and objectives of the College. - b.
 From time to time, in the ordinary course, the Committee may consider matters in which members of the Committee, or persons affiliated with them, have a direct or indirect financial interest.
 In order to resolve any questions of conflict of interest, whether real or apparent, the Committee shall adopt the following procedures: - i.
-Members of the Committee shall disclose to the Committee any relevant facts that might give rise to a conflict of interest with respect to any matter to be considered by the Committee. - ii.
+Members of the Committee shall disclose to the Committee, the CFO and the College General Counsel any relevant facts that might give rise to an apparent or actual conflict of interest with respect to any matter to be considered by the Committee, and any Committee member, the CFO and the College General Counsel who may be aware of any apparent or actual conflict of interest shall disclose to the Committee any relevant facts that might give rise to a conflict of interest. - ii.
 Members so affected shall abstain from the Committee's discussion of any such transaction, unless the Committee specifically requests information from such members.
-Such abstention shall be recorded in the minutes of the meeting. - iii.
-The affected members, if requested to do so by any other member of the Committee, shall withdraw from the meeting during the Committee consideration of the relevant matter.
+Such abstention shall be recorded in the minutes of the Committee meeting.

+iii.
+The affected members, if requested to do so by any other member of the Committee or College General Counsel, shall withdraw from the meeting during the Committee consideration of the relevant matter.

-7. Environmental, Social & Governance ("ESG") Guidelines
+7. Environmental, Social & Governance ("ESG") and Diversity Guidelines